-Medals honoring members of the Birmingham St John Ambulance Brigade for their service during the Boer War will be among lots offered at the Bonhams Coins and Medals sale in Knightsbridge, London on March 27th.
-The honors, sourced through the Bonhams Knowles office, will join others presented to Horatio Nelson's surgeon.The medals are expected to attract particular interest from bidders interested in British naval military history.
+Medals honouring members of the Birmingham St John Ambulance Brigade for their service during the Boer War will be among lots offered at the Bonhams Coins and Medals sale in Knightsbridge, London on March 27th.
+The honours, sourced through the Bonhams Knowles office, will join others presented to Horatio Nelson's surgeon.The medals are expected to attract particular interest from bidders interested in British naval military history.

 The impressive set of medals awarded to Nelson's personal surgeon, George Magrath, are estimated to sell for between £9,000 and £12,000.
 The medals were awarded for Magrath's work as Inspector of Hospitals and Fleets for the Royal Navy after he was personally selected by Nelson to be medical officer aboard the H.M.S Victory.
 In his letters to Lady Hamilton, Nelson describes Magrath as 'by far the most able medical man I have ever seen'.

 Certainly, Nelson's high opinion of Magrath can be seen in the high number of decorations awarded for his medical expertise.
 The group of medals offered will include his Order of the Bath and a number of commendations for his service as naval general officer.